Computer Conservation Society

 Science Museum, London

 CCS’s senior partner is, of course, well known for its huge exhibition of science and technology artefacts.
 A large gallery is devoted the technology of computing and calculation.
-Three exhibits of particular interest are the Ferranti Pegasus, - until recently the oldest working computer in the world, the replica Babbage difference engine and a Powers-Samas punched card installation.
+Three exhibits of particular interest are the CDC 6600 and Russian BESM 6 supercomputers The NPS’s Pilot ACE and a “physical timeline” of Apple computers.
 But there is much else to see for the discerning eye.

 See here for more information